choubacha/stellar-rust-sdk/README.md

 ## Resources

 The resources crate documents all the various data types in horizon.
 These resources are fully documented and can be deserialized from the client.
+There are many resources in the horizon API and you can read about all of them [here](https://www.stellar.org/developers/horizon/reference/index.html).

+They are deserialized into types that we think will make using them inside other rust applications easier.

 ## Client

 The client provides two interfaces.
 One is the synchronous client and the other is the asynchronous client.
 Both consume an IntoRequest trait and will return the appropriate response associated with the endpoint implementation.
-You should see the documentation associated with the code itself but below is a brief example
+You should see the documentation associated with the code itself since there are active doctests available for all endpoints.
+However, the general gist is that the developer should create an endpoint and then exchange that endpoint for a response from the client:

 ```rust
 use stellar_client::sync::Client;